 While gains won in recent educator strikes are meaningful in many communities, there are clearly long-term challenges to face in order to give our schools the resources they need to serve every student, regardless of where they live.
 How will school districts keep up with the rising cost of living in communities that are seeing an explosion of tech jobs, especially in states like California that severely limit what schools are able to collect in property taxes?
 But one incremental change I am glad to see is that – thanks to the power of collective bargaining – many educators are finally seeing an increase in their paychecks that at least acknowledges the massive increase in their rent and living expenses.

-We’re proud to partner with educators, school districts, and stakeholders in the communities we serve to add Landed to a growing list of options for educators to access homeownership.
+We’re proud to partner with educators, school employees and districts, and stakeholders in the communities we serve to add Landed to a growing list of options for educators to access homeownership.
 Buying a home is a great way to find more stability and financial security, and we are grateful to have supported hundreds of educators in accomplishing that goal.

 But we also realize that for so many educators, homeownership isn’t possible right now, and making ends meet is a daily challenge.
 That’s why we are proud to stand with educators in Oakland, Los Angeles, Denver, and across the country who are going on strike to bargain for better wages and benefits.